swiftlang/swift-driver/README.md

   * [x] Response files
   * [ ] Input and primary input file lists
 * Testing
-  * [ ] Build stuff with SwiftPM or xcodebuild or your favorite build system, using `swift-driver`.
+  * [ ] Build stuff with SwiftPM or Xcode or your favorite build system, using `swift-driver`.
+Were the results identical?
+What changed?
-  * [x] Shim in `swift-driver` so it can run the Swift repository's [driver test suite](https://github.com/apple/swift/tree/master/test/Driver)
+  * [x] Shim in `swift-driver` so it can run the Swift repository's [driver test suite](https://github.com/apple/swift/tree/master/test/Driver).
+  * [ ] Investigate differences between test results for the Swift repository's driver test suite (above) between the existing and new driver.
   * [ ] Port interesting tests from the Swift repository's [driver test suite](https://github.com/apple/swift/tree/master/test/Driver) over to XCTest
+  * [ ] Fuzz the command-line options to try to crash the Swift driver itself
-* Fun experiments
+* Integration
-  * [ ] Modify SwiftPM to import the SwiftDriver library, using its `Driver` to construct jobs and incorporate them into its own build graph
+  * [ ] Teach the Swift compiler's [`build-script`](https://github.com/apple/swift/blob/master/utils/build-script) to build `swift-driver`.
+  * [ ] Building on the above, teach the Swift compiler's [`build-toolchain`](https://github.com/apple/swift/blob/master/utils/build-toolchain) to install `swift-driver` as the primary driver so we can test full toolchains with the new driver